 Namespaces are used for buffer highlights and virtual text, see |nvim_buf_add_highlight()| and |nvim_buf_set_virtual_text()|.

 Namespaces can be named or anonymous.
-If name
+If name matches an

 existing namespace, the associated id is returned.
 If name